Ceelog/phpdoc-en/src/ref/filesystem.md

 ### Parameters

 `filename`
 The filename of the ini file being parsed.
+If a relative path is used, it is evaluated relative to the current working directory, then the
+<a href="/ini/core.html#ini.include-path" class="link">include_path</a>.

 `process_sections`
 By setting the `process_sections` parameter to **`TRUE`**, you get a